 I was talking today with a therapist about using EFT with children and shared an example from another therapist who was referred a 12-year-old boy to “try EFT with him.”
 After going over the EFT handout with him they started tapping.
 The boy objected and said they were just trying to make him look silly and got up and left.
 At our residential program, we generally had another chance with our rather captive audience.
 But, in private practice, you may not get that other chance.

-Three problems here: 1) the staff did not have personal background knowledge of the child’s history; 2) the staff did not have a personal rapport or a clear picture of the child’s personality and how he currently viewed, or framed, his world; 3) The standard handout we gave the kids with the picture of the points drawn on a face was the only explanation about EFT.
+Three problems here: 1) the staff did not have personal background knowledge of the child’s history; 2) the staff did not have a personal rapport or a clear picture of the child’s personality and how he currently viewed, or framed, h

-Three keys to keep in mind no matter what the age of your client is:
+Keys to keep in mind no matter the age of your client:

 1) Conduct your own intake, whether with a parent about a child, or an adult himself, to assess early childhood trauma.